Weather: Thunderstorm warning for Wales and south-west England

 Almost a month's worth of rain could fall in less than 24 hours in south-western parts of the UK as the Met Office issues a thunderstorm warning.

-The yellow warning covers south and parts of mid Wales and south-west England from 07:00 BST until 18:00 on Sunday.
+The yellow warning covers south and parts of mid Wales and south-west England until 18:00 BST on Sunday.

 The forecaster warned of a "small chance" lives could be put at risk.

-The warning covers serval major cities including Swansea, Cardiff, Bristol and Plymouth.
+The warning covers several major cities including Swansea, Cardiff, Bristol and Plymouth.

 Sixteen of Wales' 22 local authorities are covered by the warning.